interactiveaudiolab/VocalSketchDataSet/README.md

 * selection_sound_label_id - The id of the sound label of the participant's choice in forced-choice identification task
 * selection_sound_recording - The filename of the sound recording of the participant's choice in forced-choice identification task
 * selection_sound_recording_id - The id of sound recording of the participant's choice in forced-choice identification task
-* selection_confidence - The confidence the participant reported having in their foreced-choice selection on 5-level Likert scale (*Not at all confident, Not so confident, Neutral, Confident, Very confident*)
+* selection_confidence - The confidence the participant reported having in their forced-choice selection on 5-level Likert scale (*Not at all confident, Not so confident, Neutral, Confident, Very confident*)
 * selection_match - Boolean of whether the forced-choice selection was correct
 * distractor0_id - The id of one of the distractor sound recording or sound label (depending on the identification_type)
 * distractor1_id - The id of one of the distractor sound recording or sound label (depending on the identification_type)